AHBruns/TSort/README.md

 For simplicity here's the oneliner.
 Run the following in your terminal:

-`git clone https://github.com/AHBruns/TSort.git && chmod +x TSort/install.sh && ./TSort/install.sh`
+`git clone https://github.com/AHBruns/Melzi.git && chmod +x Melzi/install.sh && ./Melzi/install.sh`

 Once run, you'll likely have to restart your terminal.
-After this the utility can be called on any file or directory by running any of the following
+After this the utility can be called on any file or directory with the following
- commands:

- - `tsort relative/path/to/input/file relative/path/to/output/file`
- - `moen relative/path/to/input/file relative/path/to/output/file`
- - `moenize relative/path/to/input/file relative/path/to/output/file`
+ command: `melzi relative/path/to/input/file relative/path/to/output/file`.

  **NOTE: The output can overwrite existing files.
 So, be sure to write to either a non-existent file or an existing file that you're okay with